blaisemGH/PowerShell/README.md

 ### RunspaceRunner

 * My initial attempt to provide a wrapper to simplify runspace creation, i.e., multithreading in PowerShell.
 I had a bad experience recently with Start-ThreadJob in PS 7.3, where the threads weren't being properly used beyond 2 threads, so I am now skeptical it's complete and based this module off what I did with runspaces in that script.
 Barring bare minimum testing on my command line, I haven't tested it in action yet though 💀

+### Complete-CSVContents

+* This is a pretty niche module.
+It identifies string fields in a csv file and wraps them in a delimiter character of your choice.
+It pushes the limits of PS performance, and I was satisfied with the runtimes, maybe around 30-60 sceonds per million lines at 40 fields, about half of which were strings.
+I may build upon it in the future with other CSV-based tasks as they arise, assuming the content isn't too proprietary.